sfepy/sfepy/doc/developer_guide.rst

       a reference element and
     - a reference element (geometry) mapping `geo`.

-  - line 21: transpose the base function and tile it so that is has the correct shape - it is repeated for each element;
+  - line 22: transpose the base function and tile it so that is has the correct shape - it is repeated for each element;
-  - line 22: ensure C contiguous order;
+  - line 23: ensure C contiguous order;
-  - line 23: perform numerical integration in C - `geo.integrate()`
+  - lines 24-27: perform numerical integration in C - `geo.integrate()`
     requires the C contiguous order;
-  - line 25: return the status.
+  - line 28: return the status.

-- lines 27-32: prepare arguments for the function above:
+- lines 30-35: prepare arguments for the function above:

-  - line 29: verify that the variable is scalar, as our implementation does not support vectors;
+  - line 32: verify that the variable is scalar, as our implementation does not support vectors;
-  - line 30: get reference element mapping corresponding to the virtual variable;
+  - line 33: get reference element mapping corresponding to the virtual variable;
-  - line 32: return the arguments for the function.
+  - line 35: return the arguments for the function.

 Concluding remarks
 ^^^^^^^^^^^^^^^^^^